Nicola-Patricia Kleiber

 My first session

-I’d be so pleased to hear from you if you are interested in a first (trial) session for 50 minutes.
+I’d be so pleased to hear from you if you are interested in a paid first (trial) session for 50 minutes.
 It gives you a chance to meet me and to discuss what your current difficulties and reasons are to seek counselling.
 It involves an assessment, in order to get a chance to hear more details of your current situation and your history, for example of your problem.

 You can get a sense of how psychodynamic sessions might work and if there is a good therapeutic fit, especially since a therapeutic relationship is vital in psychodynamic counselling.